James Colby: Career

 In stage, Colby was seen in the 1992 Broadway production of Hamlet.
 He performed extensively Off-Broadway at The Public Theater, Roundabout Theatre Company, Manhattan Theatre Club, Playwrights Horizons, New York Theatre Workshop, Westside Theatre and Symphony Space.

 Colby had a long association with Hartford Stage included Tennessee Williams's A Streetcar Named Desire, Camino Real, The Night of the Iguana, and Cat on a Hot Tin Roof.

 His stage roles include Blade to the Heat (1994), The Food Chain (1995), The Devils (1997), The Butterfly Collection (2000), The Day Emily Married (2004) and Dividing the Estate (2007).
 He originated the role of Stan in the off-Broadway production of Lynn Nottage's Sweat (2016), later reprising his turn in the Pulitzer Prize-winning play's Broadway premiere.

 His non-stage credits include television roles ranging from Taxi Brooklyn, Law & Order, Limitless, Jessica Jones, Blue Bloods, Law & Order: Special Victims Unit, Deception, and The Blacklist.
 His film roles include Demolition, Tower Heist, Safe, Solitary Man, The Company Men, and in The Opponent.
 His last role was in the TV series Taken, Season 2, Episode 11.

 Colby appeared as Lieutenant Bill Cranston in Gotham in 2014.
 In 2016, he starred as Ed Manion in the miniseries Madoff, from 2017 to 2018 Colby starred as Burleson in Empire and FBI SWAT Jackson in Tell Me a Story in season 2.

-Colby starred as William B. Evans in the 2016 crime-drama-thriller film Patriots Day alongside Mark Wahlberg.
+Colby starred as William B. Evans of the Boston Police Department in the 2016 true crime-drama-thriller film Patriots Day alongside Mark Wahlberg.